Chenart/js-deep-dive/events.md

 ```
 Differenes from HTML event handler:
 * The HTML event handler looks like the bad case of the React event handler.
 Don't mix them up.
-* The HTML event handler uses 'onclick', and the React event handler uses 'onClick'
+* The HTML event handler uses 'onclick' as an HTML attribute, and the React event handler uses 'onClick' as a component prop